All Episodes

 That's right.

-And and and you're right about that.
+And you're right about that.

-You gotta move them away from the danger.
+You've got to move them away from the danger.

 And that's really the agent's primary job.

-And and s and that's what you're hired for.
+And that's what you're hired for.

-And if you're willing to take a bullet and you're willing to go down and give up your life for these people.
+And you're willing to take a bullet and you're willing to go down and give up your life for these people.

 Yes.

-Go to go to hell, F off, Bible's thrown, total dismissal.
+That's why, you know, to be treated so horribly, go to hell, F off, Bibles thrown, total dismissal.

 She really treated the officers and agents like crap.